Washington DC and Baltimore SSI Appeal Lawyer for Social Security Claim Denials

 If your claim has been denied, working with a Baltimore Social Security appeals lawyer can significantly improve your chances of a successful appeal.
 They can handle almost every aspect of the appeal process so that you can focus on your day-to-day life.

-Steps in the SSDI Appeals Process
+Steps in the SSI and SSDI Appeals Process

-If your claim is denied, the appeal process includes multiple steps to escalate the review of your claim.
+If your SSDI claim is denied, the appeal process includes multiple steps to escalate the review of your claim.

 - Step 1: Request for Reconsideration